-BROTHER JONES:-I have just finished read-ing, "Starling facts in Modern Spiritualism," by N. B. Wolfe, M. D. A work giving the facts in Modern Spirit-ualism has been much needed, and as that just published by Dr. Wolf gives all the latest phases that have been developed it cannot fail phases that have been developed, it cannot fail to make a decided impression, especially as the demonstrations are acknowledged to be genuine, by the most intelligent men in the country, among whom we find Plimpton, Corry, Platt and many others of note and standing.
+BROTHER JONES :-- I have just finished reading, "Startling facts in Modern Spiritualism," by N. B. Wolfe, M. D.

+A work giving the facts in Modern Spiritualism has been much needed, and as that just published by Dr. Wolf gives all the latest phases that have been developed, it cannot fail to make a decided impression, especially as the demonstrations are acknowledged to be genuine, by the most intelligent men in the country, among whom we find Plimpton, Corry, Piatt and many others of note and standing

-I am soorry, however, to see that the Doctor does not seem to realize the fact, that Somnambulism or the Statuvolic condition, is the foundation of spirit control; but he must live and learn.
-It is not just to judge all mediums by the standard of Mrs. Hollis, whose natural condition is that of mediumistic susceptibility.
-Other mediums must enter the somnambulic or trance condition in some degree, before spirits can control them at all, and the hands of Mr. Mansfield are always in that condition when he answers sealed letters, thus proving that certain conditions are necessary to all mediums Spirits are not more perfect than men.
-We have no right, therefore, to expect perfection in mediums, although we have a perfect right to prove them.
+I am soorry, however, to see that the Doctor I am soorry, however, to see that the Doctor does not seem to realize the fact, that Som-nambulism or the Statuvolic condition, is the foundation of spirit control, but he must live and learn.
+It is not just to Judge all mediums by the standard of Mrs. Holis, whose natural condition is that of mediumistic susceptibility.
+Other mediums, must enter the somnambulic or trance condition in some degree, before spirits can control them at all, and the hands of Mr. Manufield are always in that condition when he answers sealed letters, thus proving that certain conditions are necessary to all mediums Spirits are not more perfect than men.
+We have no right, therefore, to) ex-pect perfection in mediums, slihough we have a perfect right to prove them.